ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/00_cpp_good_practices.md

 If you access memory outside of your process' reserved address space, the program will crash, otherwise, such out-of-bounds access *will not even be detected*.

 To save you *a lot* of headaches and debugging, **I strongly recommend always using bounds-checked element access** unless you really know what you're doing (similar rules as for using `std::vector` apply).
-The performace impact is most likely negligible (it does not change the asymptotic complexity of your algorithms, which is where the major performance costs typically comes from), so there is not really any major downsides.
+The performance impact is most likely negligible (it does not change the asymptotic complexity of your algorithms, which is where the major performance costs typically comes from), so there is not really any major downsides.
 If you think you're a good enough programmer to never access out-of-bounds elements, *you're not*, sorry.
 It happens even to the best of us ☺.